-What You Need to Know About Logging Worker Supervisor
+What Do Logging Worker Supervisor Do?

 - Supervise or coordinate the activities of workers engaged in logging operations or silvicultural operations.